ropensci-archive/PackageDevelopment/README.md

 -   [argufy](https://github.com/gaborcsardi/argufy) (Not on CRAN), provides a syntax for creating functions with strictly typed arguments, among other possible checks.
 -   [lambda.r](http://cran.rstudio.com/web/packages/lambda.r/index.html), [lambdaR](https://github.com/hoxo-m/lambdaR) (not on CRAN), and [purrr](http://cran.rstudio.com/web/packages/purrr/index.html) provide interfaces for creating lambda (anonymous) functions.
 -   [functools](http://cran.rstudio.com/web/packages/functools/index.html) ([GitHub](https://github.com/paulhendricks/functools)) provides higher-order functions (Map, Reduce, etc.) common in funcitonal programming.
+-   [later](http://cran.rstudio.com/web/packages/later/index.html) ([GitHub](https://github.com/r-lib/later)) provides the ability to postpone execution of R or C code.

 Another feature of R is the ability to rely on both standard and non-standard evaluation of function arguments.
 Non-standard evaluation is seen in commonly used functions like `library` and `subset` and can also be used in packages.

 -   `substitute()` provides the most straightforward interface to non-standard evaluation of function arguments.
--   [lazyeval](http://cran.rstudio.com/web/packages/lazyeval/index.html) ([Github](https://github.com/hadley/lazyeval)) aims to help developers design packages with parallel function implementations that follow both standard and non-standard evaluation.
+-   [rlang](http://cran.rstudio.com/web/packages/rlang/index.html) ([Github](https://github.com/tidyverse/rlang)) aims to help developers tools for non-standard evaluation.
 -   An increasingly popular form of non-standard evaluation involves chained expressions or "pipelines". [magrittr](http://cran.rstudio.com/web/packages/magrittr/index.html) provides the `%>%` chaining operator that passes the results of one expression evaluation to the next expression in the chain, as well as other similar piping operators. [pipeR](http://cran.rstudio.com/web/packages/pipeR/index.html) offers a larger set of pipe operators. [assertr](http://cran.rstudio.com/web/packages/assertr/index.html) and [ensurer](http://cran.rstudio.com/web/packages/ensurer/index.html) provide (fairly similar) testing frameworks for pipelines.

 ### Dependency Management

 Packages that have dependencies on other packages need to be vigilant of changes to the functionality, behaviour, or API of those packages.

+-   [CodeDepends](http://cran.rstudio.com/web/packages/CodeDepends/index.html) provides tools for examining dependencies between blocks of code.
 -   [backports](http://cran.rstudio.com/web/packages/backports/index.html) ([GitHub](https://github.com/mllg/backports)) provides reimplementations of functions added to base R packages since v3.0.0, making them available in older versions of R. This gives package developers the ability to reduce or eliminate a dependency on specific versions of R itself.
 -   [packrat](http://cran.rstudio.com/web/packages/packrat/index.html) ([GitHub](https://github.com/rstudio/packrat)) provides facilities for creating local package repositories to manage and check dependencies.
 -   [checkpoint](http://cran.rstudio.com/web/packages/checkpoint/index.html) relies on the Revolution Analytics MRAN repository to access packages from specified dates.
 -   [pacman](http://cran.rstudio.com/web/packages/pacman/index.html) ([GitHub](https://github.com/trinker/pacman)) can install, uninstall, load, and unload various versions of packages from CRAN and Github.
 -   [GRANBase](http://cran.rstudio.com/web/packages/GRANBase/index.html) ([GitHub](https://github.com/gmbecker/gRAN)) provides some sophisticated tools for managing dependencies and testing packages conditional on changes.
+-   [cranly](http://cran.rstudio.com/web/packages/cranly/index.html) ([GitHub](https://github.com/ikosmidis/cranly)) provides tools for creating and visualizing dependency graphs among packages on CRAN.
 -   Two packages currently provide alternative ways to import objects from packages in non-standard ways (e.g., to assign those objects different names from the names used in their host packages). [import](http://cran.rstudio.com/web/packages/import/index.html) ([GitHub](https://github.com/smbache/import)) can import numerous objects from a namespace and assign arbitrary names. [modules](https://github.com/klmr/modules) (not on CRAN) provides functionality for importing alternative non-package code from Python-like "modules".
 -   [Rocker](https://github.com/rocker-org) is an initiative to create Docker configurations for R and packages. [containerit](https://github.com/o2r-project/containerit/) (not on CRAN) can be used to package an R workspace and all dependencies as a Docker container.